Tis the season! The holidays are officially in full swing.

 If you think about your hunger as a scale from 1 to 10 with one being overly full and ten being absolutely famished, aim to feel about a six when you’re finished eating so that you’re satisfied, but not stuffed.
 It’s all about connecting with your body and finding that satisfaction sweet spot.

 Think back through your day so far: were all your meals eaten on the go, maybe in the car or on the subway?
 Were you watching TV, looking at your phone, or maybe eating at your desk while looking at the computer?
 I am often guilty of the very same mindless eating in hopes of accomplishing more by multitasking.
 No one is perfect, and these days more than ever, most of us feel rushed with so much to do!

 However, there is a lot of evidence that backs up how this “mindless” eating we often engage in, is really not as efficient as we’d like to think.
 Instead, we should transition towards a more focused and “mindful” way of eating.
-Mindful eaters consume fewer calories throughout the day because they savor their food and they feel satisfied sooner than people who eat when they’re distracted, says Susan Albers, a clinical psychologist at the Cleveland Clinic and the author of Eating Mindfully.
+Mindful eaters consume fewer calories throughout the day because they savor their food.
+They feel satisfied sooner than people who eat when they’re distracted, says Susan Albers, a clinical psychologist at the Cleveland Clinic and the author of Eating Mindfully.

 Eat with Balance

 Oh my favorite word, balance!
 At every meal, aim to get some protein, fiber, and fat.
 It will not only result in a nutritionally balanced meal but a satisfying one as well.
 These three ingredients take the longest to break down causing a slower release of energy, thus keeping you fuller for longer.
 You can get protein from many sources like nuts, meat, fish, beans, tofu, and poultry.
 Opt for fibers like vegetables, fruit, whole grains, seeds, and nuts.
 Do not be afraid of fats!
 Look for healthy fats like avocado, nuts, nut butter, seeds, and olive oils.